jun521ju/PETS2020_Web_Tracking/WTPatrol/README.md

 ## Environment Configuration (for both running and developing this addon)
 ### Part A. Configuration on the desktop Environment(tested on Ubuntu 18.04)
-* 1. Download Firefox 53 from Google Drive (the Firefox used in our study):
+* 1. Download Firefox 53 from our Google Drive (the Firefox used in our study):
  ``https://drive.google.com/open?id=1zdoYYBZZGZpL1EO7tLr824wztOv7rRat``
 * 2. Extract the tar package
  ``tar -xJf firefox53.0.3.tar.xz``